Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: A Quantum Computing System

-First, the Quantum Layer.
-The configuration of the Quantum Layer is primarily dictated by the physical requirements of the surface code, see Fig~\ref{Fig3}(a): a two-dimensional distribution of physical qubits with nearest-neighbour interactions~\cite{Fowler2012}.
-The qubits are split into data qubits -- qubits in which the computational quantum states are stored (white circles) -- and measurement qubits -- qubits performing error detection (black circles).
-Measurement qubits come in two types, X and Z syndrome qubits which contribute to the measurement of bit-flip and phase-flip errors, respectively.
-Each X-type and Z-type qubit is made to interact in an anticlockwise sequence with the four adjacent data qubits (yellow and green ellipses) and then measured to extract information of the system (stabilizer).
+The configuration of the quantum layer is primarily dictated by the physical requirements of the surface code (Fig~\ref{Fig3}a): a two-dimensional distribution of physical qubits with nearest-neighbour interactions~\cite{Fowler2012}.
+The qubits are split into data qubits (qubits in which the computational quantum states are stored) and measurement qubits (qubits performing error detection).
+Measurement qubits come in two types: X and Z syndrome qubits, which contribute to the measurement of bit-flip and phase-flip errors, respectively.
+Each X-type and Z-type qubit is made to interact in an anticlockwise sequence with the four adjacent data qubits and then measured to extract information of the system (stabilizer).
 The stabilizers can be measured repeatedly without perturbing the quantum state of the system.
 However, once one or more errors occur, the outcome of a stabilizer measurement changes.
 By correlating stabilizer outputs, the location of an error can be identified and then corrected.
-In silicon, the surface code could be implemented in a $^{28}$Si substrate, by distributing in a square array individually-addressable nanometer-scale MOS structures to enable the formation of few-electron quantum dots plus additional gates in between to control, locally, the exchange interaction between spins.
-Given the projective nature of spin readout, as we shall see in Sec.~\ref{SoA}, the surface code could be implemented in a $2\times3$ quantum dot sublattice, using planar designs~\cite{Veldhorst2017}, or in a canonical $2\times2$ sublattice, although this would involve using 3D integrated structures~\cite{Vinet2018}, see Fig~\ref{Fig3}(b).
+In silicon, the surface code could be implemented in a $^{28}$Si substrate, by distributing, in a square array, individually-addressable nanometre-scale MOS structures to form few-electron QDs, plus additional gates in between to control, locally, the exchange interaction between spins.
+Given the projective nature of spin readout, the surface code could be implemented in a $2\times3$ QD sublattice, using planar designs~\cite{Veldhorst2017}, or in a canonical $2\times2$ sublattice, although this would involve using 3D integrated structures (Fig~\ref{Fig3}b)~\cite{Vinet2018}.

-Second, the Quantum-Classical Interface that will handle the control and readout of the individual qubits as well as the routing and input/output data management of the large number of signals required to operate the Quantum Layer~\cite{Reilly2015}.
-This layer contains signal generators, (de)modulators, analog-to-digital (ADCs) and digital-to-analog converters (DACs) and amplifiers for control and readout and (de)multiplexing for I/O control (see Fig.~\ref{Fig2}(b)).
+The quantum-classical interface will handle the control and readout of the individual qubits, as well as the routing and input/output data management of the large number of signals required to operate the QPU~\cite{Reilly2015}.
+This layer contains signal generators, (de)modulators, analog-to-digital (ADCs) and digital-to-analog converters (DACs), amplifiers for control and readout and (de)multiplexing for I/O management (Fig.~\ref{Fig2}b).